 A scout account is a way for a scout to earn money to help pay for his scouting adventures.
-From time to time Troop 16 will offer some optional fundrasiers and a portion or all of the profit earned will go to the scout for his scout account.
+From time to time Troop 16 will offer some fundrasiers and a portion or all of the profit earned will go to the scout for his scout account.
 In 2009, the Troop Committee approved the Policy and Procedures for Scout Accounts (see below).
-This year (2011) the committee voted to let the scouts earn 20% of their gross sales to be deposited into their scout accounts (on time orders only).
+In 2014, the committee voted to let the scouts earn one-third of their gross sales to be deposited into their scout accounts (on time orders only).
 The other ongoing scout account fundraisers are the King Soopers reloadable cards and the Scrip gift card programs; please see the Scrip program page for details.
 Please read the following and start saving!
-Email Carol or Martin Siebring with questions or to get started at email@example.com or firstname.lastname@example.org
+Contact Dana or Matt Stuart to find out more information.

 Troop 16 offers scouts the opportunity to earn their own money to help fund their scouting experience.
 The way this is done is through Scout Accounts.

 A Scout Account can be funded through fundraising opportunities approved by the Troop Committee.
-Funds are managed by the Troop and are placed in an account that is linked to the individual scout.
+Funds are managed by the Troop and are placed in an account that is linked to the individual scout family.
 The funds can be used for any activity or item that is Boy Scout related.
-The Troop committee reserves the right to audit, approve or deny a scout request to liquidate Scout Account funds.
+The Troop committee reserves the right to audit, approve, or deny a scout request to liquidate Scout Account funds.

 Fundraisers can be run troop wide or by a group of scouts saving for a special event, such as a high adventure trip.
 The scout can also deposit funds into his account for future activities.

-The Troop has one person who keeps the records for the Individual Scout Accounts; the Scout Account Recorder (SAR).
+The Troop has one person who keeps the records for the Individual Scout Accounts.

-When a scout wants to use the funds in his Individual Scout Account, he contacts the SAR.
-First, the SAR will confirm the amount in the scout’s account.
-Second, the SAR will approve the disbursement if the expense is within the Scout Account disbursement guidelines (see supra).
+When a scout wants to use the funds in his Individual Scout Account, he contacts the Scout Account POC.
+First, the Scout Account POC will confirm the amount in the scout’s account.
+Second, the Scout Account POC will approve the disbursement if the expense is within the Scout Account disbursement guidelines (see supra).